wcjson/wcjson/wcjson-document.3.md

 member needs to be set to the number of items available in that array.
 On successful completion that array holds the deserialized document structure and the
-*v\_nitems*
+*v\_idx*
-member is updated to the number of items used in that array.
+member holds the number of items used in that array - that is the index of the next useable item in that array.
 The
 **wcjsondocvalues**()
 function does not decode strings.